-Corrigan to work on child welfare
+Corrigan to work on child welfare issues

 Lansing — After a long career in government, Maura Corrigan says she’ll be working for a conservative Washington think tank.